Richard Nauyokas: Television career

 After retiring from the Army he attempted to commence a career as an actor.
 After repeated auditions for parts with little success he unsuccessfully applied for the role of Sergeant-Major in the 2002 in a new ITV historical military reality television series Lads Army, but was given instead the role of one of the corporals in charge of one of the two sections in the programme, after himself receiving training as a 1950s British Army non-commissioned officer.
 He joined the show as corporal in charge of 1 Section, a role he continued to play during the subsequent Bad Lads Army series in 2004, 2005 and 2006 alongside Joe Murray.

 Nauyokas has also appeared on television as a fitness instructor in the reality television show "There's Something About Miriam" (2004) and as an interviewee in "Greatest Ever 80s Movies" (2008).

 Film career

-In 2021 Nauyokas appeared in the World War I film The War Below The film is an historical drama, set in 1917, about a group of miners who are tasked with tunnelling beneath no man's land, to set explosives below the German front line in an effort to break the stalemate of the Battle of Messines.
+In 2021, Nauyokas appeared in the World War I film The War Below The film is a historical drama, set in 1917, about a group of miners who are tasked with tunnelling beneath no man's land, to set explosives below the German front line in an effort to break the stalemate of the Battle of Messines.
 (1917).
 Nauyokas appears alongside Tom Goodman-Hill and Andrew Scarborough.
-Scarborough plays Colonel Fielding who is determine to ensure the miners abide by the rules of Military Discipline and Nauyokas is the Sergeant he uses to instil that discipline.